 Step 1 - Measure the Membrane

+The membrane should be installed after the initial layer of concrete has set, but don't wait until it is totally cured.
+Generally, letting it cure overnight before installing the membrane is fine.
 Measure the shower pan.
-Install the membrane after the initial layer of concrete has set, but don't wait until it is totally cured.
-Generally, letting it cure overnight before installing the membrane is fine.
 Lay the membrane on the floor and transfer your measurements onto it.
-The membrane should extend between 9 and 12-inches up the side walls for the full amount of protection.
+The membrane should extend between 9 and 12-inches up the sidewalls to provide the full amount of protection.
 Plan your measurements accordingly.
 Mark the measurements with a permanent marker and use a utility knife or scissors to cut it.
 Don't forget to cut out a space to accommodate the drain.

 Step 2 - Fit the Membrane